Man City vs Man Utd player ratings as Ilkay Gundogan wins FA Cup final

 Manuel Akanji, 7

 Another key City performer who makes everything look so simple.
-Wins his individual duels and creates the platform for players like Gundgoan to be match-winners higher up the pitch.
+Wins his individual duels and creates the platform for players like Gundogan to be match-winners higher up the pitch.

 John Stones, 9